-It is overall a fantastic account of how the princes and its people battled issues of loyalty, tradition and pride against the rising tide of democracy, how the integration might not have been as smooth as we all study in the textbooks.
+It is overall a fantastic account of how the princes and their people battled issues of loyalty, tradition and pride against the rising tide of democracy, and how the integration might not have been as smooth as we all study in the textbooks.

 But it leaves you with questions: is democracy that equaliser?
 Was it the right choice for a new and diverse nation like ours?

 Maybe the Queen and her subjects can answer this one for us.

 Pick it up if you have time.
 Wait till you retire and have nothing else to do.
 In any case, keep it on your bookshelf.
 It looks good up there.

 To me it was something of a sacrilege to falsify the past; to whitewash it was to render it sterile.

 Recommended Age Group: Strictly read it if you’re free.
 It will look good if you greying and curled up in an armchair, or read it with someone who has real-life stories to tell about the time.
 Catch hold of them, grandparents, right now!

 *Feature Image Courtesy: AbeBooks